 Creating a great customer experience for your Airbnb guest is an absolute must for every vacation rental manager and Airbnb host.
 Whenever you book a guest, your reputation is on the line and you absolutely want to deliver the best possible experience.
 A perfect Airbnb customer journey is critical to your success as an Airbnb host.

-Throughout the customer journey, your guests will have numerous encounters with you, from their initial booking inquiries to actually staying at your home.
+Throughout the customer journey, your Airbnb guest will have numerous encounters with you, from their initial booking inquiries to actually staying at your home.
 Your guests need to effortlessly enjoy their stay, which increases their satisfaction and ultimately the money that you make.

 Here are 10 tips to help you craft the perfect Airbnb customer journey that you can use to wow every guest that stays at your property.